sonam-git/Roster---Hub/README.md

 * React frontend for user interface
 * GraphQL API for querying and mutating data
 * Players can create an account by signing up
-* Players can add their information such as name, jersey number, position, and phone number
+* Players can add their information such as name,profile photo, jersey number, position, and phone number
 * Players can see other players' information and endorse their skills
+* Players can send text each others
+* Players can post their thoughts and comment on it
+* Players can reset password word if they forgot their password

 ## Technologies Used